oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

 ## Task 8: Migrate Listener to New Upgraded home

-1. In task 7 (above), we submitted a migration of the listener.
-If it needs to be submitted separately, then you need to uncheck migrate listener task (review step 3 of task 6).
-We see that this task is in running state.
+1. In task 7 (above), we submitted a task to migrate the listener.
+If this task needs to be submitted separately, then you need to uncheck migrate listener task (review step 3 of task 6).
+The image below shows the task is in a running state.

     ![](images/new-listener-mig.png "dp running post reschedule")
-    We can select it and see the various steps performed by it.
+    Select the running task to see the various steps performed.

     ![](images/new-dp-migrate-completed.png "dp-migrate-completed")
     We can now see that the migration operation completed successfully.